People of the Injury Prevention Center

 Carol Boyd, PhD, RN, FAAN

-Research Professor, Institute for Research on Women and Gender, University of Michigan
+Research Professor Emerita, Institute for Research on Women and Gender, University of Michigan

-Dr. Carol Boyd, PhD, RN, FAAN is the Deborah J Oakley Collegiate Professor of Nursing at the university of Michigan School of Nursing.
-She also holds appointments as Professor, UM Women's Studies Department, LSA; Research Professor, Addiction Center, Dept. of Psychiatry; and Research Professor, UM Institute for Research on Women & Gender.
-She is also the Director of the Center for the Study of Drugs, Alcohol, Smoking and Health (DASH) at the School of Nursing.
+Dr. Carol Boyd, PhD, RN, FAAN is the Deborah J Oakley Collegiate Professor Emerita in the University of Michigan School of Nursing.
+She also holds U-M appointments as Professor Emerita, Women's and Gender Studies, LSA; Research Professor Emerita, Addiction Center, Department of Psychiatry; and Research Professor Emerita, Institute for Research on Women & Gender.
+Dr. Boyd is also the Founding Director of the Center for the Study of Drugs, Alcohol, Smoking and Health (DASH Center) at the School of Nursing.

 Dr. Boyd has conducted mixed-method studies that use innovative technologies to examine the relationship between gender, health and drug, alcohol and nicotine use.
 She has had extramural funding to conduct mixed-method studies with women crack smokers (1989-1995, NIH funded), prisoners (1999-2004, MDOC and Robert Wood Johnson funded), adolescents and college students (2003-present, NIH funded), and secondary analytic studies of substance use among high risk populations, including LGB sub-populations (2016-present, NIH funded).
 Moreover, Dr. Boyd has used innovative technologies to survey adolescents and young adults on substance use and related behaviors.